TREYCSE/Virtual_Detention_Frontend/README.md

 * TensorFlow.js WebGPU, WebGPU backend for the browser.
 * TensorFlow.js Node, Node.js platform via TensorFlow C++ adapter.
 * TensorFlow.js React Native, React Native platform via expo-gl adapter.

-#### 3. CRUD in TensorFlow
-###### Method now just allows me to run the model in the browser but there's not much function on the backend server side.
-However, migrating to JSON REST framework with Mongoose should allow me to store model output in the next stage.

 ### BERT Models for Javascript